vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.43/lifecycle-apis.md

 };

 // A JavaScript function that returns an object.
-// `context` is provided by Vobees.
+// `context` is provided by Docusaurus.
 Example: siteConfig can be accessed from context.
 // `opts` is the user-defined options. module.exports = function(context, opts) {
   // Merge defaults with user-defined options.